Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Logic

 One consequence of the induction principles (\textsc{ind}${}_\mprod$), (\textsc{ind}${}_+$), (\textsc{ind}${}_\nat$), and (\textsc{ind}${}_\TD$) is that judgements involving predicates defined using recursion and let-bindings can be proved.
-For example, by (\textsc{ind}${}_\mprod$), to prove it suffices to show that $\logicJ[\Gamma, x: A, y: B]{\Psi}{\phi \lexp\psi}$.
-The induction principle for $\nat$ requires the induction case to be proved not using $\Psi$, so that $\Psi$ is only used once, at the base case.
-The restriction of finiteness of the sensitivity factor in the induction principle for $\TD$ ensures that $\phi$ is continuous in $x$, and is necessary for the same reason as for Proposition~\ref{prop:D:free:IB}.
-Note the use of the convex combination on the induction hypotheses in the inductive case.
+For example, by (\textsc{ind}${}_\mprod$), to prove it suffices to show that $\logicJ[\Delta, x: A, y: B]{\Psi,\phi}{\psi}$.
+The induction principle for $\nat$ requires the induction case to be proven not using $\Psi$, so that $\Psi$ is only used once, at the base case.
+The use of convex combinations in the hypothesis of the induction principle for $\TD$ ensures that any probability measure constructed inductively from Dirac distributions and convex combinations satisfies the conclusion.
+A priori, these only give the finite distributions and, semantically, $\TD$ also contains continuous distributions.
+However, the finitely supported distributions are dense, and the requirement that $r$ be finite means that $\varphi$ is continuous in $x$, which suffices to verify soundness.

+\begin{remark} The universal quantification over $p$ in \textsc{(ind${}_\TD$)} makes it an infinitary rule.
+If one wants a finitary proof system, the induction case can be replaced by $\frac{1}{2} \varphi[\mu/x], \frac{1}{2}\varphi[\nu/x] \vdash \varphi[\mu \oplus_{\frac12} \nu/x]$.
+This principle is still sound as the finitely supported dyadic distributions are also dense in $\D X$ (see e.g., proof of \cite[Theorem 21]{BreugelHMW07}).
+We prefer to keep the rule as stated in Figure~\ref{fig:logicrules}, because it follows the standard induction principle for inductive types: One proof obligation for each constructor. \end{remark}

-The elimination rule for existential quantification, as well as the introduction rule for universal quantification include scaling factors in the conclusions.
-This is needed to prove the following result, which we need for our application to Hoare logic (Section~\ref{sec:hoare}).
+The rules (\textsc{$\wedge$-I}), (\textsc{$\vee$-e}), (\textsc{$\exists$-e}), and (\textsc{$\forall$-I}) include scaling factors in the conclusions.
+This is to recover distributivity of scalar multiplication over the logical connectives, which cannot be otherwise derived due to the necessary restrictions in (\textsc{assoc${}_2$}).